PaWiacek/Leak-Detection-Thermography-ML/README.md

   - sample (tube) angle φ
   - camera height z
 - controlled factors evaluated for their impact on accuracy:
-  - surface emmisivity (ϵ 0.17 and ϵ 0.31)
+  - surface emmisivity (ϵ 0.17 vs ϵ 0.31)
-  - background type (laboratory/screen)
+  - background type (laboratory vs screen)
 - Training image data augmentation: from original 360 samples to 412 in total
 - The full dataset is not included in the repository.
 Further information is available in the README file in the dataset_samples directory.